babs4sure86/London-house-price/README.md

 * For houses with more than 5 bedrooms, the highest mean price tends to vary with the number of bedrooms.
 This implies that other factors are at play in determining the highest price.
 * Only two types of properties have 12 bedrooms (flat and semi-detached).
 ### Correlation with target
 Some of the features are positively correlated with house price.
 These include n_bathrooms, n_bedrooms, n_reception_rooms , distance_to_closest_airport and size_sqft.
 Distance_to_charing_cross station and longitude are negatively correlated with the target.
 The negative correlation of distance_to_charing_cross the target with seems to be surprising as Charing cross station is a famous station in Central London.
 However, this is what the data shows.
 Other features are weakly correlated with the target.
+Correlation plot showing the relationship between features and target is presented in Figure 1.

 ![Correlation Plot](./photos/Corr.PNG)
 <p align="center">